 Life Sciences PA is opposed to proposals that disrupt access to biopharmaceuticals for patients in Medicare, such as indexing medicines to international price controls.
-Policies like this simply import prices from foreign countries where strict government-controlled prices limit patient access to the breakthrough medicines available to Americans.
+Though not currently a threat, policies like this simply import prices from foreign countries where strict government-controlled prices limit patient access to the breakthrough medicines available to Americans.
 Additionally, policies like this can adversely affect patients in rural areas where cutting reimbursements to community providers could shift patients to more expensive, and farther away, care settings such as hospitals.

 Insurance Benefit Design and Access Restrictions

-Life Sciences PA is committed to educating legislators on the impact insurance benefit design can have on the out-of-pockets costs patients pay at the pharmacy.
+Life Sciences PA is committed to educating legislators on how insurance benefit design and various actors in the drug pricing supply chain can affect the out-of-pockets costs patients pay at the pharmacy.
 As noted above, the drug pricing, payment and distribution system is complex and includes many stakeholders.
-Life Sciences PA believe that all of those stakeholders must be included in any and all discussions around lowering the cost of prescription medicines.
+Life Sciences PA believe that all those stakeholders must be included in any and all discussions around lowering the cost of prescription medicines for patients.

-Additionally, Life Sciences PA has significant concerns about insurance policies, such as step therapy (sometimes referred to as “fail first”) and prior authorization, which can delay or deny patient access to new medicines.
+Additionally, Life Sciences PA has significant concerns about insurance policies, such as step therapy (sometimes referred to as “fail first”), prior authorization, and co-pay accumulator policies that can delay or deny patient access to new medicines.

 Importation of Prescription Drugs

 Life Sciences PA is a strong supporter of robust research funding that is the foundation for innovation in the life sciences.
-As home to two of the top-five recipients of NIH funding – the University of Pennsylvania and the University of Pittsburgh – Pennsylvania is one the U.S. leaders in basic research to advance human health.
-This critical funding provides our academic research institutions and small, start-up companies with funding for research that private investors would find far too risky, and it is the launching point for the science that has led to a number of new therapies and cures.
+As home to two of the top-twelve recipients of National Institutes of Health (NIH) funding – the University of Pennsylvania and the University of Pittsburgh – Pennsylvania is one the U.S. leaders in basic research to advance human health.
+In 2021 Pennsylvania research institutions and small companies received more than $2 billion in NIH funding.
+This critical funding provides our ecosystem funding for research that private investors would find far too risky, and it is the launching point for the science that has led to a number of new therapies, cures, and technologies.

 Additionally, Life Sciences PA supports the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, created in 1982 and 1992, respectively.
 While not life sciences specific, these two programs fund domestic small businesses engaging in research and development on the path to technology commercialization.
-This funding has helped many of our small member companies thrive while in-between financing rounds or when encountering the uncertainties present in life sciences research and development.
+In 2021, the SBIR program funded more than $30 million in life sciences research in Pennsylvania.
+This funding has helped many of our small member companies grow and thrive.
+Life Sciences PA supports a permanent reauthorization of this program in 2022.